Catalytic Coagulation: Algebraic merging rates

-with mass-dependent reaction rates $E_i$.
+in which the reaction rate $E_i$ is mass dependent.
 A natural situation is when the reaction rate is algebraic in the mass: $E_i=i^\nu$.
 On the physical grounds, the reaction rate cannot grow faster than linearly in the mass, i.e., the exponent should satisfy $\nu\leq 1$.
-The $\nu>1$ range is not merely questionable physically, but the emergent behavior is mathematically pathological.
-In the infinite system the process completes in zero time.
-This phenomenon is known as instantaneous gelation and its has been studied in the context of classical aggregation~\cite{van87,Malyshkin01,Colm11}.
-This instantaneous gelation also occurs in enzyme aggregation when $\nu>1$.
-When $\nu<1$, enzymatic aggregation admits a scaling treatment parallel to that given in this section for the constant-rate model ($\nu=0$).
-Details are given in Appendix~\ref{ap:nu}.
+The $\nu>1$ range is not merely questionable physically, but the resulting behaviors are often mathematically pathological.
+In an infinite system the process completes, that is, all clusters merge into one, in zero time.
+This phenomenon of instantaneous gelation has been studied in the context of classical aggregation, see, e.g., \cite{van87,BK91,Laurencot1999,Malyshkin01,Colm11}.
+While instantaneous gelation also seems to occur in catalytic coagulation, we limit ourselves to the physically relevant range of $\nu\leq 1$.